Namespace Transition Announcement: Hedera Projects Moving to Hiero

 Single-Step Cutover

 This involves a complete switch from the old namespace to the new one in a single, clearly defined release.
 After this release, new SDK updates will only be available under the new namespace.
-Older versions will remain accessible under the original hashgraph
+Older versions will remain accessible under the original hashgraph namespace but will no longer receive updates or new features.

 Java SDK